dmargni/Homework/problemset3.md

 # Problem set 3

-In this problem set we will use the Flower 102 dataset and load preset AlexNet.
+In this problem set we will use the Flower 102 dataset and load pretrained AlexNet.
 We will use one image from the data set and apply filters to it.
 The notebook can be seen [here](https://colab.research.google.com/drive/1ETB9I7qm8p_siwdpIFzHTf9Ai63XBMhT#scrollTo=qkMqr835N-W2)

 ## Load Flowers 102 dataset